nkostoulas/nlp-server/readme.md

 #### cURL

-Example requests can be set to the NLP server running locally using the following command:
+Example requests can be sent to the NLP server running locally using the following command:
 ```bash
 curl -X POST "http://127.0.0.1:8001/suggestions/" \
 -H "Content-Type: application/json" \